DJDoubleD/Qobuz-Mobile-Unlock/README.md

 * The Qobuz Web Player is not designed to scale well on mobile devices (hence the native apps).
 I recomment enabling the "desktop site" option for play.qobuz.com on mobile devices for the best results.

-Tested with Tampermonkey in Brave on desktop but should also work in Chrome.
+Tested with Tampermonkey on desktop with Brave (should also work in Chrome) and Firefox.
 Tested with Tampermonkey in Kiwi Browser on Android.

 ## Installing